Board of Trustees

 Mthokozisi Nzuza’s goal and desire is to contribute meaningfully towards the sustainability and growth of SAMWUMED.

-In addition, the Municipal employee, who is returning to SAMWUMED for the second time as a Trustee, wishes to use his leadership and management experience to ensure sound governance at the scheme.
+The local government employee, who is returning to SAMWUMED for the second time as a Trustee, wishes to use his leadership and management experience to ensure sound governance at the Scheme.
 He was a SAMWUMED Trustee from 2009 to 2012.

-Furthermore, Mr Nzuza’s various roles within the SAMWU Union, including being a former Deputy President and the Kwazulu Natal Provincial Chairperson can only assist him in fulfilling his role.
+Mr Nzuza’s various roles within SAMWU including being a former Deputy President and the KwaZulu Natal Provincial Chairperson can only assist him in fulfilling his role.

 Sharon Dube